d20Tek/dicenotation/docs/SampleWin10.md

     }
 ```

 And there is a DiceService that these methods use to do the work.
-That DiceService is no other than the IDice implementation from our OnePlat.DiceNotation library.
+That DiceService is no other than the IDice implementation from our d20Tek.DiceNotation library.
 Pretty straightforward.

 #### 3 - DiceResult Value Converters

 Also, notice in the MainPage.xaml file the definition of the results listview.
 It uses a couple of IValueConverters to format the DiceResult and ResultsList into the appropriate string representation.
-These converters are part of OnePlat.DiceNotation v1.0.4.
+These converters are part of d20TEk.DiceNotation package.
 You can use them if you'd like to share the formatting.
 If not, you're free to display the results however you would like.

 ``` xaml